Date

 Installing cedar shingles is a project that demands patience and precision, but the results are truly stunning.
 Whether you’re a seasoned DIYer or just starting, following the correct steps is essential for a beautiful and long-lasting finish.
 This guide breaks down the process into manageable stages, from laying the first course to navigating tricky corners.
 Think of it as your roadmap to a successful installation.
 While this guide covers the core techniques, remember that every project is unique.
 For complex rooflines or if you prefer a guaranteed professional outcome, our team is always here to help with your residential siding and roofing needs.

-Start with the Double Starter Course
+Laying the Double Starter Course

 Think of the first row of shingles as the foundation of your entire project.
 To get it right, you need to begin with a double starter course.
 This means you’ll install one layer of shingles first, and then a second layer directly on top of it, making sure to offset the joints.
 This initial double layer is crucial because it provides extra thickness and protection at the most vulnerable part of the wall or roof: the very bottom edge.
 It helps cover the joints of the first course and ensures that water is properly shed away from the structure underneath.
 Skipping this step can lead to leaks and instability down the road, so take your time and get it perfect.

-Get Spacing and Alignment Just Right
+Perfecting Your Shingle Spacing and Alignment

 Proper spacing is what gives cedar shingles their classic, textured look.
 As you lay your shingles, leave a small gap, or “keyway,” of about 1/4 to 3/8 of an inch between each one.
 This isn’t just for looks; it gives the wood shingles room to expand and contract with changes in humidity, preventing them from buckling over time.
 To keep your rows perfectly straight, use a level and snap a chalk line for each course.
 Another great trick is to temporarily nail a long, straight board to the wall to act as a guide for the bottom of each row.
 Every few courses, step back to check your work and ensure everything looks uniform and level.